AnYpku/usercode/WGammaAnalysis/README.txt

 -- config.txt is location dependednt file (up to date for UNL tier 3 as it is) the syntax rules are written in the file

 --TConfiguration.h/.C - class TConfiguration.
 Contains locations and names of directories and files in the package.
-Also contains some constants (photon Pt binning information).
+Also contains some constants (photon Pt binning information and unhidden blinding constants).
 Access to all names is possible through "getters".

 --TInputSample.h/.C - class TInputSample.
 A class for input sample structure (input file names, proper cross sections, colors for plots etc)